vitorhcl/tldr/pages/linux/urpme.md

 `sudo urpme {{package}}`

-- Uninstall orphan packages (Note: use it with caution as it might unintentionally remove important packages):
+- Uninstall orphan packages (note: use it with caution as it might unintentionally remove important packages):

 `sudo urpme --auto-orphans`